Citizen of Nowhere

 Rankings Within Rankings

 Readers sometimes expect a global index to categorize everything.
 This one does not.
-I am tracking more than 70,000 individual data points across sixteen dimensions, and each dimension draws its own lines.
+I am tracking tens of thousands of individual data points across sixteen dimensions, and each dimension draws its own lines.
 Poland's volleyball league is top-ranked in the world, but Ekstraklasa is not among the twenty strongest football leagues, so Polish football clubs do not appear under "major league teams."
 That is a feature, not an omission: the index rewards presence on globally ranked lists, and every dimension inherits the cutoffs of its source.

 Put another way, this is a set of rankings within rankings.
 Your metro is being measured against what the world has already decided is worth counting.
 A 2-star Michelin restaurant scores the same in Warsaw as in Paris.
 A top-50 university carries the same weight in Nairobi as in Boston.
 What differs is how much of that curated global recognition any one metro has accumulated.